How to Keep Your Construction Projects on Track Without Chasing Your Crew All Day

 Here’s how.

 Before you fix the problem, you need to identify where the delays start.
-In small-to-medium construction companies, common causes include:
+In small-to-medium construction companies, common causes include delays in the construction order of operations and unclear responsibilities:

 • Unclear task assignments – Crews start late or redo work because they didn’t know the exact scope.